We should ignore the child when they act out! – Or should we?

 By Genevieve Simperingham

 Parents hear a lot of advice urging them to ignore their child when they exhibit unwanted behaviour.
 When the child is resisting going to sleep and repeatedly gets out of bed, parents are advised to put their hands on their young shoulders and steer them back to bed, while being careful to avoid eye contact, and keep the communication directive and minimal.
 Ignoring the child who is throwing a tantrum is generally recommended.
-Parents are advised to not reward negative behaviour with positive attention.
-We hear statements like “she’s just doing it to get your attention”; the logic being that denying the child positive attention will teach them that acting out isn’t going to get them what they want.
+Parents are advised to not “reward” negative behaviour with positive attention.
+We hear statements like “she’s just doing it to get your attention”.
+The logic generally is that denying the child positive attention will teach them that acting out isn’t going to get them what they want, which will motivate them to make different choices.

-Time out is another popular approach, which essentially also uses the child’s instinctive fear of separation and rejection as leverage in controlling their behaviour, in a similar way to smacking (or spanking as it's called in some countries).
-Many teenagers have come to expect the silent treatment when they’ve stayed out past their curfew.
+Time out is another popular approach, which essentially uses the child’s instinctive fear of separation and rejection as leverage in controlling their behaviour, in a similar way to smacking (or spanking as it’s called in some countries).
+Many teenagers have come to expect the silent treatment when they’ve stayed out past their curfew or otherwise broken the rules.
 Again, parents are often advised to say nothing, just take action; take back their car keys, then don’t even respond when the teen opens the argument.

-And of course the parent is advised to be equally diligent in giving lots of positive reinforcement of the desired behaviour in terms of very expressive praise.
-Ignoring a child and refusing to interact gives them a loud and clear reflection of their parent’s disapproval of the behaviour.
-Yet one of the problems is that when a breakdown of communication happens in the parent child relationship, even temporarily, it causes kids of all ages distress, yet the child receives little reassurance that their parent is tuning in to (their own or their child’s) their inner world of feelings, thoughts and emotional needs.
-A child's instinctive and healthy attachment need is to seek proximity and comfort (not distance and rejection) at times of distress.
+A child’s instinctive and healthy attachment need is to seek proximity and comfort (not distance and rejection) at times of distress.
+And of course, the parent is advised to be equally diligent in giving lots of positive reinforcement of the desired behaviour in terms of very expressive praise.
+Ignoring a child and refusing to interact gives them a loud and clear message of their parent’s disapproval of the behaviour.
+Yet one of the problems is that when a breakdown of communication happens in the parent-child relationship, even temporarily, it causes kids of all ages stress or distress, yet the child receives little reassurance that their parent is tuning in to (their own or their child’s) feelings, thoughts and emotional needs.

 Show them whose boss!
 Parents will staunchly tough it out and not give in to their child’s pleas to move freely again, to be picked up or held, to be answered, to be given eye contact, all in the belief that they’re teaching their child that they can’t get away with bad behaviour.
 Then afterwards, the child is further blamed when told how their actions gave the parent no other choice but to punish.